AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 To make this work we need to do a few things:

-- Mount the host docker socket into the Overleaf container
+1. Update the required environment variables
-- Update the required environment variables
+1. Mount the host docker socket into the Overleaf container
-- Mapping the host compile directory
+1. Mapping the host compile directory
-- Mapping the location of synctex in the host
+1. Mapping the location of synctex in the host

 Notably, the `privileged` flag is not required when using sibling containers.

-### Enabling Sibling Containers
+### Environment variables

 Set the environment variables `DOCKER_RUNNER`, `SANDBOXED_COMPILES` and `SANDBOXED_COMPILES_SIBLING_CONTAINERS` to `true`.